Home / Towns / Bonnie Doon

 Access point for the Great Victorian Rail Trail for cycling and walking.

-Bonnie Doon is located 160km from Melbourne CBD.
-The drive typically takes around 2 hours via the Maroondah Highway.
+Bonnie Doon is 160km from Melbourne on sealed roads via the Maroondah Highway.

-Find accommodation options in and around Bonnie Doon.
+Find houseboats, cabins and caravan parks in and around Bonnie Doon.